SkylineCommunications/dataminer-docs/dataminer-overview/Pricing/Pricing_Perpetual_Use_Licensing.md

 DMAs can be distributed across the operational environment to increase the overall availability and resilience.
 Alternatively, they can be co-located at regional or central sites in a regionalized or centralized architecture.
 The number of DMAs is defined by the number of objects that need to be managed and the application, and their location is a matter of preference in terms of architecture.
 However, in any case, and in any scenario, all DMAs combined automatically behave like a single consolidated system towards the user.

-Depending on the application, licensing is available as **server-based licenses**, i.e.one license per DMA in the DataMiner System, and system-wide **volume-based licenses**, irrespective of the number of DMAs needed.
+Depending on the application, licensing is available as **server-based licenses**, i.e. one license per DMA in the DataMiner System, and system-wide **volume-based licenses**, irrespective of the number of DMAs needed.

 Failover is available for server-based licenses, excluding for DataMiner Probes.

 | Application | License | Available capacity tiers |
 |--|--|--|